When you purchase through links on our site, we may earn an affiliate commission. Here’s how it works.

 Who’s the Winner? - It’s a Tie!

-In terms of installation and initial configuration, there’s no clear winner.
+As for installation and initial configuration, there’s no clear winner.
 Both VPNs have excellent device coverage and provide comprehensive installation guides and resources.

 Prominent Features

 It’s important to look beyond just the fundamental features when choosing a VPN.
-Also consider advanced features like anti-malware and ad-blockers to enhance your security and privacy.
+Also, consider advanced features like anti-malware and ad-blockers to enhance your security and privacy.
 In this section, we’ll compare how ExpressVPN and Surfshark fare against each other in terms of prominent features.

 DNS Leak Protection YES YES

-IPv6 Leak Protection YES YES
+IPv6 Leak Protection YES NO

 Kill Switch YES YES

-Dedicated/Static IP NO YES (premium add-on)
+Dedicated/Static IP YES (29 IP locations) YES (premium add-on)

 Ad-Blocker YES YES